Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Introduction

 Moreover, to measure the performance of the XL-MIMO systems, significant performance metrics such as DoF~\cite{9139337} and effective DoF (EDoF)~\cite{9650519} are investigated, by using the electromagnetic information theory (EIT)~\cite{2021arXiv211108630Z}.
 Although the superior performance of the XL-MIMO has been reported, current research efforts in DoF analysis are based on primitive scenarios such as parallel transmitter and receiver, single transmitter and receiver pair, and scalar Green’s function-based channel model.
 It is necessary to explore the DoF performance in more practical XL-MIMO systems.
 Meanwhile, to capture the actual performance, several works on signal processing of the XL-MIMO system have also been implemented, such as the reduced-subspace-based channel estimation scheme \cite{9716880}, the polar domain-based channel estimation scheme \cite{2022arXiv220503615L} and the pattern-division multiplexing technique \cite{2021arXiv211108630Z}.
+Moreover, when the XL-MIMO system is implemented for the broadband communications, the near-field beam squint should be considered.
+The existing schemes addressing the far-field beam squint would no longer perform well in the XL-MIMO system.
 However, due to the large array size for the XL-MIMO system, processing schemes with acceptable complexity should still be explored.

+Compared with the conventional mMIMO, the XL-MIMO mainly shows the following characteristics: 1) \textbf{\emph{Larger number of antennas}}: The XL-MIMO has higher order-of-magnitude in the number of antennas compared with mMIMO.
+Thus, the hardware design of XL-MIMO is different from that of mMIMO.
+2) \textbf{\emph{New channel characteristics}}: The channel for the XL-MIMO should be modeled based on the vectorial spherical wave due to the near-field EW characteristics, while the channel for the mMIMO is modeled based on the plane wave with the far-field assumption.
+Besides, the channel spatial non-stationarity, mutual coupling, and polarization should also be considered in the XL-MIMO, which are omitted in the mMIMO.
+3) \textbf{\emph{Near-field based signal processing schemes}}: Due to the different channel characteristics with the mMIMO, the XL-MIMO should be implemented with brand-new near-field based processing schemes, e.g. the channel estimation schemes based on the near-field channels and the near-field beam focusing.

 In this article, we investigate the XL-MIMO technique for future wireless communications.
 The main contributions are summarized as follows: \begin{itemize} \item We present seminal XL-MIMO schemes and summarize general XL-MIMO hardware design schemes.
 More importantly, we comprehensively introduce their characteristics and clearly illustrate their relationships. \item The fundamentals of the XL-MIMO are reviewed thoroughly from the aspects of ``channel modeling", ``performance analysis", and ``signal processing".
 For instance, Green's function-based channel modeling for the LoS propagation and the Fourier plane-wave representation for NLoS propagation is introduced.
 The readers can capture the comprehensive channel modeling methods for the XL-MIMO. \item We discuss some existing challenges for the XL-MIMO and propose promising solutions.
 More importantly, we provide two use cases for the modeling of hybrid propagation channels and the EDoF computations for practical scenarios.
 And numerical results are given to investigate the EDoF performance for the scenarios with unparallel XL-MIMO surfaces or multiple user equipments.
 Based on our investigated solutions, the readers can implement further research on the channel modeling and performance optimization.
 Finally, some research directions are highlighted for further investigation. \end{itemize}